Canada Pension Plan Retirement Pension

 Can someone else contact Service Canada on my behalf?

-If you want to authorize a person to give and receive information to Service Canada on your behalf, you will need to print the Consent to Communicate Information to an Authorized Person form (ISP1603CPP), complete it, and mail it to us at the Service Canada office mentioned on the page Returning the form.
+To authorize a person to communicate with Service Canada on your behalf, you will need to complete the Consent to Communicate Information to an Authorized Person form (ISP1603CPP).
+Both you and the person you’re authorizing must sign the printed form and mail it to the Service Canada Centre closest to you.
+Mailing addresses are provided on the form.

 This form does not provide authority for the person to apply for benefits on your behalf, change your payment address, or request/change the withholding of tax.

 If an individual is incapable of managing his/her own affairs, a third party may be appointed to act on the individual’s behalf.
 See How to act as a third-party administrator for OAS and CPP benefits.